meredithbartel/IT1025/README.md

 Three data types - numeric, string, and list

 #### Object Oriented Concepts
-The attributes of the shark class is name, swim, and be_awesome These are the things that a shark class can do.
+The attributes of the shark class is name.
+These are the things that a shark class can do.
 The methods of the shark class are swim, and be_awesome.
 The methods are the actions within a class. the contstructors intitialize the variables within the class to set it up a class is a group of variables and methods that encapsulates the code.